area map calendar

 Afternoon

 Ommmmm.
-Sacred Spa takes inspiration from global travels and bills itself as an escape from the everyday, which sounds right up a solo adventurer’s alley.
-The spa’s services are travel mementos in their own right: from a Korean scrub experience that’s the only one of its kind in Ohio to 23 different types of massage, including Thai, Indian and something called the “Drunken Lotus” — which is how you may feel after that boozy beer lunch!
+Sacred Hour Spa takes inspiration from global travels and bills itself as an escape from the everyday, which sounds right up a solo adventurer’s alley.
+The spa’s services are travel mementos in their own right: from a Korean scrub experience that’s the only one of its kind in Ohio to its different types of massage, including Indian and cupping, although we're guessing you might have enough cups to do that one yourself after that boozy beer lunch!

 Interaction Meter: 1 of 10.
 Tell them where to put the pressure and then melt into la-la land.